bash-bastion/basalt/docs/internals/package-installation.md

 In most cases, tarballs can be downloaded directly.
 From the point of view of a consumer, you can access these types of tarballs by specifying a revision like `@v0.3.0'` in `dependencies`.
 From the point of view of a package maintainer, enable this behavior by authoring a GitHub release based on a release commit of a Git repository.
 Doing this is most efficient since the whole Git repository does not need to be downloaded

 Sometimes, a package consumer may want to use a revision that is not a release (e.g. `@e5466e6c3998790ebd99768cf0f910e161b84a95`).
-When this type of revision is specified, Basalt will clone the entire repsitory, then use `git-archive(1)` to extract the revision in the form of a tarball
+When this type of revision is specified, Basalt will clone the entire repository, then use `git-archive(1)` to extract the revision in the form of a tarball

 ## 2. Package extraction